Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 forward(node::LeafNode) = value(node)
 ```

-Okay! we have defined all we need for `forward` evaluation, now let's try to implement backward evaluation.
+Okay!
+We have defined all we need for `forward` evaluation, now let's try to implement backward evaluation.

 ### Backward Evaluation